-In the construction, non-merge vertices can be added by two ordering schemes: 1) Min-Min ordering, where each added vertex minimizes the increased total weighted edge length (similar to the minimum spanning tree construction, but complicated due to creating a merge vertex at each step), and 2) Max-Min ordering, where each added vertex maximizes the minimum of the increased total weighted edge length.
+The above problem is a generalized version of the Euclidian Steiner Minimum Tree problem, which is NP-hard [26].
+A heuristic is proposed in [25], which first constructs a graph topology by adding non-merge vertices one by one and then use a backtrack algorithm to optimize each size-5 component on the constructed graph topology.
+In the construction, nonmerge vertices can be added by two ordering schemes: 1) Min-Min, where each added vertex minimizes the increased total weighted edge length (similar to the minimum spanning tree construction, but complicated due to creating a merge vertex at each step), and 2) Max-Min, where each added vertex maximizes the minimum of the increased total weighted edge length.
 For each of the orderings an algorithm has been designed [25].
-Unfortunately, no bounds were found for these two algorithms, and when M increases over 10, either one may return suboptimal results.
+Unfortunately, no bounds were found for these two algorithms, and when M increases over 10, either one may return sub-optimal results.

 Interestingly enough, our analysis shows that the suboptimal results by different orderings are often stuck at different local optimums, even though they are designed to avoid being stuck too early before the size-5 component optimization stage.
 This motivates us to implement a hybrid algorithm that uses both orderings complementarily to bypass local optimums.
-Specifically, we start by adding non-merge vertices in one ordering, then switch to the other after k vertices have been added, where k is enumerated from 0 to M. During our performance evaluation, we find that this hybrid algorithm successfully returns optimal results on all those test cases $(M \leq 15)$ that can be verified within acceptable timeframes.
+Specifically, we start by adding non-merge vertices in one ordering, then switch to the other after k vertices have been added, where k is enumerated from 1 to M - 1.
+Appendix C shows the details of the hybrid algorithm.
+During our performance evaluation, we find that this hybrid algorithm successfully returns optimal results on all those test cases $(M \le 15)$ that can be verified within acceptable timeframes.

-B. Practical Solution on Discrete R-node Deployment
+5.2 Practical Solution on Discrete Node Deployment

-So far we have solved the problem of finding the graph topology, i.e., the location of the merge vertices, which minimize the maximum energy cost on an R-node.
+So far we have a solution for finding the graph topology, i.e., the location of the merge vertices, which minimize the maximum energy cost on an R-node.
 However, directly solving Eq.
 (1) may yield a fractional number of R-nodes being assigned to an edge.
 Our experience shows that a naive rounding to the closest integers can suffer from up to 40% performance degradation.
 To build a practical solution, in this section, we develop algorithms for optimal discrete R-node assignment and merge vertices adjustments.

-1) Optimal Discrete R-node Assignment: We develop a greedy algorithm (see Fig. 5) for the discrete R-node assignment problem, which assign each edge an integer number of R-nodes.
-It starts from the assignment with one R-node on each edge (line 1-2), which by Theorem 1, should be placed at
+5.2.1 Optimal Discrete R-node Assignment

+We develop a greedy algorithm (see Fig. 5) for the discrete Rnode assignment problem, which assign each edge an integer number of R-nodes.
+It starts from the assignment with one R-node on each edge (line 1), which by Theorem 1, should be placed at the start point of each edge.
+Then we add other R-nodes one by one to the edge with the maximum energy consumption (line 3-4).
+This algorithm is optimal, as shown by the following: